ITM Power: Hydrogen refuelling stations

+ITM Power had a hydrogen refuelling business, Motive Fuels Ltd, which it sold to HYCAP Group in 2023.

-ITM Power installed an electrolyser driven hydrogen refuelling station (HRS) named Hfuel at the University of Nottingham in 2012.
+Historically, ITM installed an electrolyser driven hydrogen refuelling station (HRS) named Hfuel at the University of Nottingham in 2012.
 The refuelling station can provide hydrogen at 350 bar to vehicles and 150 bar to the university's laboratory.

 In September 2015, it opened the HRS at the Advanced Manufacturing Park in Rotherham, Yorkshire.

 Another station, located at the National Physical Laboratory in Teddington, London, opened in May 2016.
 It was the first of three such stations launched under the pan-European HyFive Project, funded by the FCH JU and the UK Government Office of Low Emission Vehicles (OLEV).

 The second HyFive station was opened at East London's Centre of Engineering Manufacturing Excellence (CEME) in October 2016.
 This station uses a solar photovoltaic array to produce renewable hydrogen on-site for public and private fleets operating fuel cell electric vehicles to recharge.

 The third and final HRS under the HyFive project was opened in February 2017.
 Located at the Cobham Motorway Service Area on the M25 motorway, it was the first HRS in the UK to be located on a forecourt and Shell's first in the UK.

 In 2020, the company set up the ITM Motive division to manage its HRS assets.
-In 2021, the division was established as a separate, wholly-owned subsidiary, owning and operating a portfolio of 12 publicly accessible HRS assets.
-It is currently the largest HRS operator in the UK.
+In 2021, the division was established as a separate, wholly owned subsidiary, owning and operating a portfolio of 12 publicly accessible HRS assets.
+It is was, before its sale, the largest HRS operator in the UK.